 Rooted in Resilience is a recurring support group designed for students impacted by intimate partner violence.
 This group is intended to provide a supportive environment for survivors.
 Time is spent sharing experiences, challenges associated with trauma, and gaining tools and knowledge as students work toward healing.
 Contact email@example.com to learn more.

-Creative Coping is a new recurring group designed for graduate and professional students impacted by sexual harassment, sexual assault, and/or intimate partner violence.
+Creative Coping is a small group program designed for graduate and professional students impacted by sexual harassment, sexual assault, and/or intimate partner violence.
 Creative Coping offers participants a free, guided, low-stress approach to building support, resiliency, and cultivating self-expression.
 Discussing one’s personal connection to issues around interpersonal violence is not required.
 No particular skills or experience needed.
 Participants will be guided through simple activities, creating with variety of materials and media that are easy to use.
 Themes explored include building confidence, prioritizing self-care, channeling courage, trusting in self-knowledge, and identifying coping skills.
 The activities offered are designed to help you to process feelings, thoughts, and events.
 Participation in the guided activity is always optional.
 Curriculum varies.
-Contact firstname.lastname@example.org to learn more.
-Tuesdays at 5 PM at the Project Safe Center.
-Participation is free.
+Contact firstname.lastname@example.org to request this program or learn more.
 All materials provided.

 Identifying Students in Distress (for Faculty & Staff)